isaqb-org/glossary/manuscript/1-terms-A-C.md

 Distinguish between _business_ and _technical_ context:

-* the **business** context (formerly called _logical_ context) shows the external relationships from a business- or non-technical perspective.
+* The **business** context (formerly called _logical_ context) shows the external relationships from a business- or non-technical perspective.
 It abstracts from technical, hardware or implementation details.
 Input-/Output relationships are named by their _business meaning_ instead of their technical properties.

-* the **technical** context shows technical details, like transmission channel, technical protocoll, IP-address, bus or similar hardware details.
+* The **technical** context shows technical details, like transmission channel, technical protocoll, IP-address, bus or similar hardware details.
 Embedded systems, for example, often care for hardware-related information very early in development.